Petra Taylor: Development

+Introduction

-In her backstory, Petra's mother died when she was a child and their father Davey Jones was a drunk who was unable to care for them.
+In her backstory, Petra's mother died when she was a child and their father Davey Jones (Ian Hendry) was a drunk who was unable to care for them.
 This forced Petra's sister, Marie Jackson (Anna Keaveney) to look after Petra and their younger sister, Michelle Jones (Tracy Jay).
 Pigg told Geoff Baker from Birmingham Mail that "Petra's just an ordinary typist who desperately wants a baby."
 Writers made Petra aged twenty-four, unlike Pigg who was four years younger.
 In a character profile published in TVTimes, Petra was described as being the "attractive wife" of Gavin, who has to suffer his "roving eye" when shows interest in other women.
 It added that Petra and Gavin have marriage problems.
 In the book, Brookside: The Official Companion, show creator Phil Redmond profiled Petra as a "typist at a large insurance office who always seemed to be on the verge of a good long sulk."
 Her characterisation is mostly formed around her problematic relationship with Gavin and their struggle to have their own child.
 Redmond described Petra as finding "solace" in her home décor, which was filled with Waring & Gillow furniture.
 He also called her a "tragic" character.

 Petra moves into number ten Brookside Close with her husband Gavin.
 The house would later gain infamy for being the centre of various tragic stories and down-on-their-luck characters residing there.
 Petra and Gavin's tragic stories set the tone for future occupants of the household.
 Redmond wrote that it was "almost as though the house had been built on restless graves."